-Goals The University of California seeks to develop reliable and growing sources of revenues, including a strong investment from the state, and to utilize these resources in a strategic and cost-effective manner to sustain its tripartite mission of teaching, research and public service.
+The University of California seeks to develop reliable sources of revenues, including a strong investment from the state, and to use them in a strategic manner to sustain its tripartite mission of teaching, research and public service.

-Funding trends Totaling $22.5 billion in 2010-11, the University's operating budget funds its core mission activities, as well as a wide range of support activities, including teaching hospitals, the Lawrence Berkeley National Laboratory, UC Extension, housing and dining services, and other functions.
+Totaling $24 billion in 2012-13, the University's revenues fund its core mission and a wide range of support activities, including teaching hospitals, the Lawrence Berkeley National Laboratory, UC Extension, and housing and dining services.

-State funding has been, until this year, the largest single source of support for the education function at the University.
-However, over the past ten years state educational appropriations have fallen over $1 billion in inflation-adjusted dollars.
-As a consequence, state educational appropriations constituted only 12 percent of UC's operating budget in 2010-11 compared to 23 percent in 2001-02.
-In 2011-12, the state cut UC's budget an additional $750 million.
+Prior to 2010-11, state funding was the largest single source of support for the education function of the University.
+Over the past ten years, state educational appropriations have fallen more than $1 billion in inflation-adjusted dollars despite UC's enrollment growth.
+State educational appropriations constituted only 9 percent of UC's operating budget in 2012-13 compared to 23 percent in 2001-02.

-To help mitigate declines in state funding, the University has sought to increase revenues from other sources, such as student tuition and fees, federal indirect cost recovery, and private giving.
-The University has also moved aggressively to reduce operating costs.
-Chapter 13 identifies some of the cost savings the University has achieved through its energy efficiency program.
-Yet even under the most optimistic assumptions, efficiency improvements and alternative revenue generation are sufficient to address only a portion of the budget shortfalls projected over the next few years.
+To help mitigate declines in state funding, the University has sought to increase revenues from other sources, such as student tuition and fees, federal indirect cost recovery and private giving.
+The University also has moved aggressively to reduce operating costs.
+Chapter 13 identifies some of these cost savings.
+Even under the most optimistic assumptions, however, efficiency improvements and alternative revenue generation can offset only a portion of the budget shortfalls projected over the next few years.

 Historically, certain revenues have been collected centrally by the UC Office of the President and redistributed across campuses to promote systemwide priorities.
-Following lengthy consultation with campus leadership, beginning in 2011-12 all campus-generated funds — tuition and fees, research indirect cost recovery, and patent and investment income — will be retained by or returned to the source campus.
-In order to support central operations, the University has established a broad-based flat assessment on campus funds.
-The University anticipates that these changes — referred to as its Funding Streams Initiative — will simplify University financial activity, improve transparency and motivate campuses to maximize revenue.
+Following lengthy consultation with campus leadership, beginning in 2011-12, all campus-generated funds — tuition and fees, research indirect cost recovery, and patent and investment income — have been retained by or returned to the source campus.
+To support central operations, the University has established a broad-based, flat assessment on campus funds.
+The University anticipates that these changes — referred to as the Funding Streams Initiative — will simplify University financial activity, improve transparency and motivate campuses to maximize revenue.